 - Applying the best available research and information.

 - Dr. Mark Bamberger, Esq., Spring Valley OH

 - Amy Blank, Bexley OH

 - Abby Lavelle, Columbus OH

+The need for a statewide organization to address animal welfare is the missing link to moving animal welfare forward in Ohio.
 The animal welfare movement is centuries old and is grounded in philosophy and social justice principles.
 In many respects, however, it would appear to be a young movement both nationally and statewide in comparison to other more recent social-welfare efforts.
 For example, the environmental movement was launched in the 1970s when federal laws were passed and national organizations were formed to advocate for the implementation of those laws.
 Ohio played a significant role as a catalyst when the Cuyahoga River caught fire and became a national media event that was emblematic of the need for change.
 However, it wasn’t until state and local environmental organizations were created in the 1980s and 1990s that the movement evolved to accomplish the implementation of those laws.